luciopileggi/Contribute.it-IT/Contribute/how-to-write-use-markdown.md

 Il rendering è il seguente:

 > [!NOTE]
-> Questa è una NOTA
+> This is a NOTE

 > [!WARNING]
-> Questo è un AVVISO
+> This is a WARNING

 > [!TIP]
-> Questo è un SUGGERIMENTO
+> This is a TIP

 > [!IMPORTANT]
-> Questo testo è IMPORTANTE
+> This is IMPORTANT

 ### <a name="include-files"></a>File di inclusione